Edit Content

 We believe film is a powerful tool for learning.
 Through post-screening discussions, guest speakers, and curated programs, we encourage deeper understanding of Jewish history, culture, and contemporary issues.
 Our educational outreach helps foster dialogue across generations and communities.

-WJFF Events
+WJFF Recent Events

 Our 2025 Summer Series